fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 puts meal
 ```
+On `line 7`, we call the `puts` method and pass in the return value of the `meal` method call as an argument.

+On `line 1-5`, we define the `meal` method.
+As there is an explicit `return` in the method, this will stop the method from executing any further when called, and return the evaluated value of the expression immediately following the `return` - the string object `'Breakfast'`.

+As such, on `line 7`, the `puts` method will output `'Breakfast'` and return `nil` (the `puts` method always returns `nil`).

 *78) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```